-But did you know that the benefits of volunteering reach even farther?
-In fact, they do.
+But did you know the benefits of volunteering reach far beyond these commendable acts of kindness?

-Studies show that volunteering can lead to more engaged citizens.
+Studies reveal that volunteering can cultivate more engaged citizens.

 What Is an Engaged Citizen?

-The Points of Light study, “Social Impact of Volunteerism,” shows how regular volunteering weaves a social fabric that sets the stage for positive change to take place.
-Volunteering engages people in social issues, and it connects volunteers to people they wouldn’t have otherwise encountered.
-Embedded in the plight of social woes, volunteers identify gaps, build bridges, and nurture a cohesive community built on trust.
+The Points of Light study, “Social Impact of Volunteerism,” delineates how regular volunteering knits a social fabric, laying the groundwork for positive change.
+Volunteering immerses individuals in social issues, connecting them to people they might not meet otherwise.
+As they face the harsh realities of societal problems, volunteers can identify gaps, construct bridges, and foster a cohesive community rooted in trust.

-- Belief in the importance of community involvement: A study published in the American Education Research Journal found that those who volunteer regularly in high school are more likely to volunteer as adults.
+- Belief in the importance of community involvement: A study published in the American Education Research Journal found that students who regularly volunteer in high school are more likely to continue volunteering as adults.
 The authors surmise that this is because volunteering helps to shape adolescents’ identities; that is, as adolescents volunteer and understand the scope of social problems, “they come to see themselves as persons capable of contributing to the common good.”
 A 2008 study of AmeriCorps revealed similar findings, suggesting that AmeriCorps volunteers later become regular actors in civic life as voters, jurors, and leaders working for social change.

-- Understanding community needs: Regular volunteers develop strong social ties with the communities they serve.
-Such relationships yield an in-depth understanding of problems the community faces.
+Understanding Community Needs: Regular volunteers develop deep social ties with their communities.
+This bond provides them with a thorough understanding of the challenges the community encounters.
 In her article, “Giving and Volunteering as Distinct Forms of Civic Engagement,” Keely S. Jones writes, “Volunteering induces people to participate more frequently in public concerns, exposes them to a greater variety of shared problems, and consequently encourages greater public deliberation of a wider range of collective issues.”

-- Leadership skills: Volunteering challenges people to help needy causes by utilizing civic resources.
-As a result, volunteers become more confident networking with government offices to address social needs.
+Leadership Skills: Volunteering encourages people to utilize civic resources to assist needy causes, thereby boosting their confidence in working with governmental agencies to address societal needs.
 Also, research behind the Ready-Set-Go! initiative suggests that when adolescents become involved in volunteering, they start making decisions about how to solve community problems.
 Practicing such problem-solving skills at a young age, combined with insights gained through service, leads to confident leaders who believe they can make a difference in their communities.

 Volunteers become engaged citizens because their personal experiences with social problems give them the confidence and tools to do more.
 Such outcomes present a massive resource to make a real difference, so it is essential to identify steps to maximize this resource’s potential.

-- Family ties: People are motivated to volunteer by close friends, colleagues, and relatives.
+- Building Strong Connections: People are motivated to volunteer by close friends, colleagues, and relatives.
 In fact, studies show that volunteers are moved to serve more often because a family member, colleague, or friend invited them, not because the cause itself was so moving.
 So, volunteers should remember that by inviting a friend or family member to join them, they are potentially galvanizing a force of lifetime volunteers.